notEthan/jsi/README.md

 - The `format` keyword does not perform any validation.
 - Regular expressions are interpreted by Ruby's Regexp class, whereas JSON Schema recommends interpreting these as ECMA 262 regular expressions.
 Certain expressions behave differently, particularly `^` and `$`.
+- Keywords `contentMediaType` and `contentEncoding` do not perform validation.

 ## Metaschemas